dzena/ngx-tweet-line/README.md

 ## Build

-Run `ng build ngxTweetLine --prod` to build the project.
+Run `npm run build:lib` to build the project.
 This command will build this project to be used as an angular library.
 The build artifacts will be stored in the `dist/` directory.

 ## Publish to INR npm